Kids will get a kick out of this mule tale.

-The antics of Gus aside, what really makes this movie work is the quality acting of the seasoned pros.
-Unfortunately, the movie has a less than professional sheen.
+What really makes this movie work is the quality acting of the seasoned pros.
+Unfortunately, Gus has a less than professional sheen.
 It's not very well lit and the writing has a sitcom quality.
 The movie also includes a terrible special effect of the ball flying through the air.
 Any editor should have been able to piece together shots to make it look as though the ball is soaring the length of the field.

 But that's beside the point.
 Children will find the many setups for pratfalls hilarious, especially the goofy chase sequence in the grocery store.
 And parents can rest assured that this is Disney before it ventured into more controversial territory.